Normaliz/Normaliz/README.md

 - Euclidean and lattice normalized volumes of polytopes
 - Hilbert (or Ehrhart) series and (quasi) polynomials under Z-gradings (for example, for rational polytopes)
 - generalized (or weighted) Ehrhart series and Lebesgue integrals of - polynomials over rational polytopes
+- NEW: minml systems of tenerators and Hilbert series of general affine monoids
+- NEW: Markov and HGröbner bases of lattice and toric ideals

 Normaliz offers the API libnormaliz that allows the user to access Normaliz computations from any C++ program.